wbyoung/jsi/_posts/00-01-01-welcome-notes.md

 TODO: Better incorporate impostor syndrome into everything somehow.

+TODO: JavaScript in the browser introduced some stuff like AJAX that may not have been the best to explore.
+Asking the students is both good and bad.
+It allows us to get a glimpse into their understanding, but also makes it possible to confuse fellow classmates.
+This is a necessary risk.

 ## Class Flow

 - Class starts with slides.
 It'd be good to break out of the slides pretty